 - In Data Collector, click on the Package Manager icon.

-Ingest Apache Web Server Logs
+Unlock Insights From Apache Web Server Logs

 In particular, we’ll look at an example scenario that addresses Data Drift–where new information is added mid-stream and when that occurs the new table structure and new column values are created in Snowflake automatically.